Exxon CEO denies spreading disinformation on climate change | Headlines

 ExxonMobil's chief executive said Thursday that his company "does not spread disinformation regarding climate change as he and other oil company chiefs countered congressional allegations the industry concealed evidence about the dangers of it.

+The oil giant's public statements on climate "are and have always been truthful, fact-based ... and consistent" with mainstream climate science, Woods said.

-Woods was among top officials at four major oil companies set to testify as congressional Democrats investigate what they describe as a decades-long, industry-wide campaign to spread disinformation about the role of fossil fuels in causing global warming.
+Woods was among top officials at four major oil companies testifying Thursday as congressional Democrats investigate what they describe as a decades-long, industry-wide campaign to spread disinformation about the role of fossil fuels in causing global warming.

+The much-anticipated hearing before the House Oversight Committee comes after months of public efforts by Democrats to obtain documents and other information on the oil industry's role in stopping climate action over multiple decades.

 ''The fossil fuel industry has had scientific evidence about the dangers of climate change since at least 1977.
-Yet for decades, the industry spread denial and doubt about the harm of its products — undermining the science and preventing meaningful action on climate change even as the global climate crisis became increasingly dire,'' said Reps.
-Carolyn Maloney, D-N.Y., and Ro Khanna, D-Calif.
+Yet for decades, the industry spread denial and doubt about the harm of its products — undermining the science and preventing meaningful action on climate change even as the global climate crisis became increasingly dire,'' said Reps Carolyn Maloney and Ro Khanna.

 "For far too long, Big Oil has escaped accountability for its central role in bringing our planet to the brink of a climate catastrophe.
 That ends today," said Maloney, who chairs the Oversight panel.

 "This hearing is just the start of our investigation,'' added Khanna, who leads a subcommittee on the environment.
 "These companies must be held accountable."
-In recent years, Exxon, Chevron and other companies have taken public stances in support of climate actions while privately working to block reforms, Maloney and Khanna charged.
+The committee released a memo Thursday charging that the oil industry's public support for climate reforms has not been matched by meaningful actions, and that the industry has spent billions of dollars to block reforms.
 Oil companies frequently boast about their efforts to produce clean energy in advertisements and social media posts accompanied by sleek videos or pictures of wind turbines.

-The industry "spends billions to promote climate disinformation through branding and lobbying'' that is increasingly outsourced to trade groups, "obscuring their own roles in disinformation efforts," the lawmakers said.

 Woods, Exxon's chairman and chief executive, has condemned McCoy's statements and said the company stands by its commitment to work on finding solutions to climate change.

-Woods is among the chief executives set to testify Thursday, along with BP America CEO David Lawler, Chevron CEO Michael Wirth and Shell president Gretchen Watkins.
+Testifying along with Woods were Chevron CEO Michael Wirth, BP America CEO David Lawler and Shell president Gretchen Watkins.

-Casey Norton, an ExxonMobil spokesperson, said the company has cooperated with the Oversight panel and turned over thousands of documents.
+''Any suggestion that Chevron has engaged in an effort to spread disinformation and mislead the public on these complex issues is simply wrong,'' Wirth said.

-Maloney and Khanna compared tactics used by the oil industry to those long deployed by the tobacco industry to resist regulation "while selling products that kill hundreds of thousands of Americans.?
-The oil industry's "strategies of obfuscation and distraction span decades and still continue today,?
-Khanna and Maloney said in calling the hearing last month.
-The five largest publicly traded oil and gas companies reportedly spent at least $1 billion from 2015 to 2018 "to promote climate disinformation through branding' and lobbying," the lawmakers said.
+Maloney and Khanna sharply disputed that.
+They compared tactics used by the oil industry to those long deployed by the tobacco industry to resist regulation "while selling products that kill hundreds of thousands of Americans''.

-Bethany Aronhalt, a spokeswoman for API, said the group's president, Mike Sommers, welcomes the opportunity to testify and ''advance our priorities of pricing carbon, regulating methane and reliably producing American energy."
+''Spare us the spin,'' Khanna advised the oil executives.
+"Spin doesn't work under oath.''
+Kentucky Rep James Comer, the top Republican on the Oversight panel, called the hearing a ''distraction from the crises that the Biden administration's policies have caused for the American people'', including higher gasoline prices.

+"The purpose of this hearing is clear: to deliver partisan theatre for primetime news,'' Comer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)